x-team/css-modules-crash-course/stages/04-whats-in-a-name/notes.md

 ## CSS Modules says "compose, don't cascade"

 To address this, CSS Modules discourages redefining classes and instead gives us better ways to compose them.
-For example, we could rewrite the CSS above as:
+For example, we could rewrite the CSS above without redefining the meaning of any classes:

 ```
 .item {